Deco*27: 2013–2015: Return to Vocaloid

-2016–2017: Ghost
+2016–2017: Ghost Rule

 On January 8, 2016, Deco*27 released "Ghost Rule", which is regarded as one of the most important songs of the Vocaloid industry in the late 2010s.
 It has about 11 million views on Nico Nico Douga as of September 2024, making it his second most-played song, and it is the tenth most viewed Vocaloid song on that platform as of same time.
 With this achievement, he became the first producer to have multiple Vocaloid songs with over 10 million views on the Nico Nico Douga platform.
-Additionally, it has garnered approximately 49 million views on YouTube as of October 2024.
+Additionally, it has garnered approximately 56 million views on YouTube as of June 2026.
 He stated that with "Ghost Rule"'s popularity, he "hoped that people of the new generation would become aware of Vocaloid's culture, and produce more and more works."

 On September 22, 2016, he released his fifth studio album Ghost, which also included "Ghost Rule".
 This album became his first entry on the Billboard Japan Hot Albums.
 The title of the album is a reference to death and reincarnation.
 The sound of this album is loud rock with elements of hip hop.
 The single "Delusional Sentimental Compensation Federation" from the album was released on November 18, 2016.
-The music video for the song had about 58 million views on YouTube as of August 2024, making it the most viewed song on the album and the fifth most viewed song on his YouTube channel.
+The music video for the song had about 66 million views on YouTube as of June 2026, making it the most viewed song on the album and the fifth most viewed song on his YouTube channel.

 In 2017, Deco*27 released "Hibana".
 The song was the first to be arranged by Rockwell.
 It was written to contribute to the album HATSUNE MIKU 10th Anniversary Album Re:Start.
 It has about 10 million views on Nico Nico Douga as of September 2024.
 It placed first in the Netolabo-compiled 2021 ranking of his most popular songs.

 2018–2020: Android Girl, Milgram and Undead Alice

 On January 18, 2019, Deco*27 released "Otome Dissection".
 This song is considered one of the best examples of slow-tempo Vocaloid songs from the late 2010s.
 It attracted attention for its focus on themes of murder and suicide.
 The single featured on his sixth studio album Android Girl, released on May 22, 2019.
-Rockwell wrote all of the songs on this album.
+Rockwell arranged all of the songs on this album.
 The album reached number eight on both the Billboard Japan Hot Albums and Oricon Albums Charts, his first Top 10 entry and biggest hit.

-On April 17, 2020, the first video on the MILGRAM -ミルグラム- Youtube channel got uploaded, announcing the start of an interactive music project by Deco*27 & Takuya Yamanaka.
-It was also announced on Deco*27's twitter.
-Deco*27 released a Hatsune Miku cover of the song "Undercover", the first song of the Milgram project, on their own Youtube channel on April 27, 2021.
+On April 17, 2020, the first video was uploaded to the YouTube channel Milgram, announcing the start of an interactive music project by Deco*27 and Takuya Yamanaka.
+Deco*27 also announced it on his Twitter account.
+Deco*27 released a Hatsune Miku cover of the song "Undercover", the first song of the Milgram project, on his own YouTube channel on April 27, 2021.

 On December 16, 2020, Deco*27 released Undead Alice.
-This album was revealed to be the last in an album trilogy of albums, following Ghost and Android Girl.
+This album was revealed to be the last in a trilogy of albums, following Ghost and Android Girl.
 The common concept of these albums is "becoming human".